Group-5-Spring-CEN3032/Project-Documentation/docs/Manual/Included Defaults.md

 **Note:** Qutting the game functions do not work in the editor!
 (This is a quirk of Unity, there is a warning about it when a quit is requested.)

+## Pause Menu
+A simple pause menu made from Unity canvas components, makes use of 'ToggleOnPause.cs' for main functionality.
+The pause menu has seven buttons, though the only two that currently function are the 'Resume' and 'Quit' buttons, which unpause the game and return to the main menu respectively.

 ## DemoScene
 We've included our own prototye environment that we used to test our own features.